norwd/bug/README.md

 ![bug-shot.png](bug-shot.png)

-Download the latest version (GPL 2 or later licensed): [bug.gz](https://viric.name/soft/bug/bug.gz) - v1.1 (The manual is in the header of the file)
+Download the latest version (GPL 2 or later licensed): [bug.gz](bug.gz) - v1.1 (The manual is in the header of the file)

-Look at the version repository if you are interested in its development.
+Look at the version repository[^original-repo] if you are interested in its development.

+[^original-repo]: This was originally hosted at https://viric.name/~viric/cgi-bin/hgwebdir.cgi/bug However, this link is now dead and no copy of it was available on the internet archive.

 ## Manual